Pajace/BookStoreServer/README.md

 This book store server is a practice by using Twitter's Finatra, MongoDB and Scala to build up.
 In this project, you can know how to wriate a future test, unit test by Scala, and how to use Scala MongoDB driver to operate MongoDB.

 ## This book store server provide following api
 - POST    /bookstore/add
+Add one book into server
 - GET     /bookstore/:isbn
+get one book by using isbn from server
 - GET     /bookstore/list
+get all books list from server
 - PUT     /bookstore/update
+update one book's info
 - DELETE  /bookstore/delete/:isbn
+delete one book from server

 ## Run server
 `sbt run`